strimzi/strimzi-ui/client/Hooks/README.md

 - index.ts acts as a barrel file, exporting the hooks defined in the Hooks directory
 - types.ts acts as a barrel file, exporting all the public types of each context
 - README.md is the readme for this hook, detailing design choices and usage
-- Hook.ts is the hook implementation
+- useFoo.ts is the hook implementation
-- Hook.spec.ts are the tests for this hook
+- useFoo.spec.ts are the tests for this hook
-- Hook.assets.ts are the test assets for this hook
+- useFoo.assets.ts are the test assets for this hook
-- Hook.types.ts are the types for this hook
+- useFoo.types.ts are the types for this hook

 ## Implemented hooks